-For example, you might interpret a cat’s facial expression as happiness or anger, for example.
-A cat’s body language, such as its tail movements, can also tell you when it’s annoyed or happy.
+For example, you might interpret a cat’s facial expression as happiness or anger.
+A cat’s body language, such as its tail movements, can also tell you when it’s feeling annoyed or happy.

-While it’s important not to anthropomorphize animals and think that they experience things the same way humans do, it’s clear that cats do have basic emotions.
+While it’s important not to anthropomorphize animals and think that they experience things the same way that humans do, it’s clear that cats do have basic emotions.
 This seems to be the case even if it can’t be conclusively proven.

 What Do Cats Look Like When They’re Feeling Embarrassed?

-- Looking around after they do something ’embarrassing’ to see if anybody saw
+- Looking around after they do something embarrassing to see if anybody saw

 - Immediately grooming themselves, as if to pretend that the embarrassing thing didn’t happen